-If you think you can sort out child support between yourselves, you don’t need to use the courts or the CSA.
+If you think you can sort out child support between yourselves, you don’t need to use the courts or the CMS.
 A private agreement is an arrangement between you and the other parent about how much maintenance will be paid.

 Where can I get information about my options?

 Child Maintenance Options is a free service providing information and support for separating parents.
 To speak to someone today, call 0800 988 0988 or visit the Options website.
 For specialist legal advice see our directory to find a Resolution member.

 You can also visit our FAQs section for more information.

 There’s plenty of help available for setting up private agreements, and there are lots of benefits to making a private agreement: